mbaityje/plankifier/README.md

 - Checkpointing wrapper function
 - Scanning of architecture and hyperparameters (e.g. using talos, or create class)
 - Different losses and metrics
-- Binary classifiers (use `binary_crossentropy loss` function)
+- Binary classifiers (use `binary_crossentropy loss` function)-- DONE
 - Have an explicit control of initial conditions (currently, we're using default, but for example orthogonal initial conditions could be helpful)
 - Implement logging instead of print
-- learning rate schedule
+- learning rate schedule -- DONE
 - Speed up the data reading
 - Hybrid labels
 - Merging lables (e.g. Carnivores, Herbivores, Plants)